lk-geimfari/mimesis/README.rst

 Mimesis is compatible with Python, including PyPy, version 3.8 or higher.
 The Mimesis 4.1.3 is the last release that accommodates Python 3.6 and 3.7.

-To prevent unintended upgrades, it is higly advisable to always specify the version of mimesis that you are using by pinning it.
+To prevent unintended upgrades, it is highly advisable to always specify the version of mimesis that you are using by pinning it.

 Supported Features
 ------------------